juliangruber/download-chromium/README.md

 Caches executables locally so you never download them twice.

-Comes with a convenient CLI, so you do things like this:
+Comes with a convenient CLI, so you can do things like this:

 ```bash
 $ $(download-chromium) --headless --screenshot --disable-gpu https://twitter.com/